-Proteins from animals (including sea animals) increase uric acid in the urine, which increases the risk of stone formation -- and they decrease a substance called urinary citrate, which inhibits stone formation.
+Proteins from animals (which includes beef, chicken, pork, and fish) increase uric acid in the urine, which increases the risk of stone formation -- and they decrease a substance called urinary citrate, which inhibits stone formation.

-Veggies are good for everybody, but for people with stone disease some veggies are best left alone.
-A substance called oxalate, which can contribute to stone formation, is present in certain plant-based foods such as rhubarb, parsley, spinach, and beets -- your doctor can tell you if you need to avoid oxalate-rich foods.
+Vegetables are good for everybody, but for people with stone disease some vegetables are best left alone.
+A substance called oxalate, which can contribute to stone formation, is present in high levels in certain foods such as rhubarb, parsley, spinach, and beets -- your doctor can tell you if you need to avoid oxalate-rich foods.

 Excess sodium can increase the risk of stone formation, but the salt shaker is probably not your real enemy.
 Most sodium comes from processed foods, restaurant food, and take-out food.
-Try eating at home, and cooking from scratch when you can.
-Also avoid canned and pickled food, and go easy on the added salt, soy sauce, and teriyaki sauce.
+Try eating at home, and cooking from scratch when you can to help limit your sodium intake to 2,300 milligrams daily.
+Also, avoid canned and pickled foods, and go easy on the added salt, soy sauce, and teriyaki sauce.